 Lenore also served as Director of Public Safety for the Oakland Mayor, overseeing the Mayor’s violence-reduction and police recruitment initiatives, and as Director of the San Francisco Mayor's Office of Criminal Justice.
 There she oversaw $10 million in violence-prevention grants, advised the Mayor on public safety matters, and launched a citywide gun buy-back program, Community Policing Task Force and Juvenile Justice Task Force.

 Previously, Lenore served as the Director of the Books Not Bars campaign at the Ella Baker Center for Human Rights, which contributed to significant declines in youth incarceration in California, and as an adjunct professor of juvenile justice at the University of San Francisco.
-She also currently serves as Chair of the Board of Directors for the Center for Youth Wellness, a new initiative to reduce the health impacts of chronic stress and trauma on urban youth.
+She also serves as Chair of the Board of Directors for the Center for Youth Wellness, an initiative to reduce the health impacts of chronic stress and trauma on urban youth.

 Lenore, who holds a J.D. from NYU School of Law and a B.A. from UC Berkeley, lives with her family in Oakland.

 Milena Blake – Policy and Legislative Advocate

 Milena has helped to craft and pass into law several smart justice policies for Californians for Safety and Justice.
 Before joining the organization, Milena served for three years as Committee Counsel to the California Assembly Committee on Public Safety.
 There she worked on various public safety legislation (prison conditions, the sex offender registry, child abuse prevention, peace officer training, and firearms) and also organized oversight and informational hearings on topics ranging from California’s aging prison population to human trafficking.

 Before her time at the State Capitol, Milena worked as a Public Defender in Solano County, where she specialized in juvenile clients.
 She has also worked as a research analyst at UC San Francisco and interned at the Child Welfare League of America in Washington, D.C.